goto-eof/andre-i-test-selenium-cucumber-spring-boot-multi-thread/README.md

 Edit `config.properties` by choosing your OS and browser:

 ```
-# could be linux or windows
+# can be linux or windows
 com.andreidodu.test.os=linux

-# could be firefox or chrome
+# can be firefox or chrome
 com.andreidodu.test.browser=chrome
 ```